 "Lungs at rest and during most daily activities are only at 50 percent of their capacity," says Gagan Singh, RRT, a respiratory therapist.
 "Like the rest of your body, lungs thrive on movement and activity."

 Since regular day-to-day activity doesn’t help you use your lungs to full capacity, you need to challenge the lungs with more intense activity.

 “And to help counteract the buildup of toxins and tar in the lungs caused by environmental pollutants, allergens, dust and cigarette smoke, you need to help your lungs cleanse themselves,” Singh explains.

-Follow these nine tips and to help improve your lung health and keep these vital organs going strong for life:
+Follow these nine tips to help improve your lung health and keep these vital organs going strong for life:

 1. Diaphragmatic breathing

-Among the many things you can do to keep your lungs functioning properly are some simple breathing techniques, according to Mollie Brinkman, RRT, a pulmonary rehabilitation therapist at Rush Oak Park Hospital.
+Among the many things you can do to keep your lungs functioning properly are some simple breathing techniques, according to Mollie Brinkman, RRT, a pulmonary rehabilitation therapist at RUSH Oak Park Hospital.